sw24f/jump-start-with-git-andrewresnick1/learningGit.md

 ### Personal Notes
 I've had to use Git and GitHub last semester (Spring 2024) when I took a Intro to Advanced Data Analysis class.

+Make a change to your file on GitHub and commit.